Prague Education Options and Stages – An Introduction

 Colleges and universities (Vysoke skoly, Univerzity): tertiary education (age 19 and over), possible after graduation of four years of a secondary school or grammar.

-There are more on the basic art school (Zakladni umelecka skola): for children aged 6-15 – music, art and drama voluntary education generally in the afternoon after the compulsory school.
+There is also a basic art school (Zakladni umelecka skola): for children aged 6-15 – music, art and drama voluntary education generally in the afternoon after the compulsory school.